gopherdata/gopherdata-hugo/content/post/more_go_based_workflow_tools_in_bioinformatics.md

 compilation makes it very easy to package up smaller SciPipe workflows in individual containers and integrate them into tools like Pachyderm or Reflow or other services.
-We thus imagine that SciPipe could be a complement to Pachyderm or Reflow when highly dynamic workflow constructs are needed, which constructs may be a challenge to implement in the manifests and DSLs of Pachyderm or Reflow.
+We thus imagine that SciPipe could be a complement to Pachyderm or Reflow when highly dynamic workflow constructs are needed, which may be a challenge to implement in the manifests and DSLs of Pachyderm or Reflow.